 See West End Shows for Less

 Time a trip in January or February to take advantage of the Get Into London Theatre event, a huge promotion that offers tickets to more than 40 top West End shows from as little as £10.
-Tickets usually go on sale in December so it's best to sign up to the newsletter to keep up to date.
+Tickets usually go on sale in December so it's best to sign up for the newsletter to keep up to date.
 If you're traveling with children, consider visiting in August to coincide with Kids Week when children under 16 can go free to any participating theatre show when accompanied by an adult paying full price.
 The TKTS booth in Leicester Square is the place to head for last-minute discounts on top shows.
 The Book of Mormon runs a lottery for £20 tickets for each performance.
 Entries need to be made in person at the Box Office two and a half hours before the show and names will be drawn at random.Continue to 5 of 5 below.

 05 of 05